syguan96/DynaBOA/README.md

 ## Running on Internet Videos

 #### Prepare Data
-Place videos into the a folder, and record it by `InternetData_ROOT` in `config.py`.
+Place videos into a folder, and record folder path by `InternetData_ROOT` in `config.py`.
 Then extract images by:
 ```bash
 python vid2img.py